yash-jivani/Learn-React-CS/README.md

-# Setup Router
+# Layout Router

-What is Router
+Use React Router warpper in index.js

-Make components
+Navbar file for links

-Install route package
+Components in separate file

-Make page
+Complete example